GFH Financial BSC : Post share buyback announcement | MarketScreener

 Purchase of Treasury Shares

-GFH Financial Group would like to inform its shareholders and the markets that it has acquired 1,000,000 shares of its shares (treasury shares) on Dubai Financial Market increasing the total holding of treasury shares from 213,806,890 shares to 214,806,890 shares representing 5.69% of total issued shares as at 6th January 2022.
+GFH Financial Group would like to inform its shareholders and the markets that it has acquired 999,856 shares of its shares (treasury shares) on Bahrain Bourse, Dubai Financial Market and Boursa Kuwait increasing the total holding of treasury shares from 215,819,563 shares to 216,819,419 shares representing 5.74% of total issued shares as at 10th January 2022.

 |